pernak18/diff_angle_optimize/README.md

 `-i` can take any number of `.ini` files as input and will make each PDF file in a separate CPU core.

 Another request: find the optimized angle extrema from the entire g-point analysis, then loop through a number of linear coefficients (same trials for each band) in 0.05 increments.
-This generates a "tapezoid" of linear coefficient pairs in coefficient space -- see `coeff_trial_error.py` (*for now, this only works with the default configuration*).
+This generates a "trapezoid" of linear coefficient pairs in coefficient space -- see `coeff_trial_error.py` (*for now, this only works with the default configuration*).
 A configuration file for each of these pairs (for each band, and all bands have the same coefficients) needs to be made, and this can be done with `make_config_files.py`, which automates the generation of all of the `.ini` files we'll need.

 ```
 % make_config_files.py
 ```

+When this script is called, it not only makes the configuration files, but it re-runs everything that needs to be done for the optimization modification.
+It does this in parallel to save some time, but given the current setup (every iteration/coefficient pair uses the same test netCDF `rrtmgp-inputs-outputs_opt_ang_merged.nc`), only the log profile, linear profile, and stats plots for one coefficient pair can be processed at a time, so parallelization is over 3 cores.
+Presumably this can be altered if we generate a directory for each iteration of coefficient pairs, but this is hard-disk space-intensive and has not been tested.

-That's a lot of plots -- 99 coefficient pairs and 16 bands.
+A lot of plots are generated -- 99 coefficient pairs and 16 bands.
 We can reorganize with:

 ```
 % reorg_profiles.py